dmauro22/Examples/README.md

 # Examples
 Examples of code

 All code is in C++ or Python.
-Its a collection of various projects motivated by school, puzzles, or other things I wanted to come up with on my own.
+Its a collection of various projects motivated by school, puzzles, or other things I came up with on my own.